nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 # User Guide

 ## Introduction
 Hey there!
 Thanks for choosing Meal Companion, your one-stop solution to handling meal prep, ingredient tracking and cookbook!
-This guide will show you how to get started
+This guide will show you how to get started, and take control of your own meal planning!

 # Table of Contents
 1. [Getting Started](#getting-started)